cybertraining-dsc/sp21-599-358/project/index.md

 > [^1]
 ## 3. Deep Learning Algorithm for Self Driving Cars

-To train the neural network for the self driving car I will be using a neural network that can learn from its previous iterations much like q-learning.
+To train the neural network for the self driving car there will be using a neural network that can learn from its previous iterations much like q-learning.
 This class of neural network is called deep Q-Learning and it uses reinforcement learning to map the actions and Q-values transitions to the input states [^5].
 This approach replaces the Q-table from traditional reinforcement learning with neural networks which train the decision making process of the vehicle.